henrythemes/jekyll-bootstrap-theme/introngs1505/labs/filetypes.md

 1. **Index the BAM file.**
 1. View the aligned data together with the annotations.

-A BAM file is taking up much less space than the SAM file, but we can still improve performace.
+A BAM file is taking up much less space than the SAM file, but we can still improve performance.
-An indexed BAM file is infinitely faster for programs to work with, but before we can index it, we have to sort it since it's impossible (no gains performace wise) to index an unsorted file.
+An indexed BAM file is infinitely faster for programs to work with, but before we can index it, we have to sort it since it's impossible (no gains performance wise) to index an unsorted file.

 To sort the BAMf file use the following command: